Müşfika Kadın: Early life

 Müşfika Kadın was born in 1872 in the Caucasus.
 Born as Ayşe, she was a member of Abkhazian noble family, Ağır.
 Her father was Gazi Şehid Ağır Mahmud Bey, and her mother was Emine Hanım.
 She had a sister named Fatma Hanım one year younger than her, as well as a brother named Şahin Bey seven years older than her.
 Mahmud Bey volunteered for service in the Ottoman-Russian war of 1877–78, entrusting his wife and children to the care of Hüseyin Vasfi Pasha, an army officer posted in the area.

 Hüseyin Vasfi Pasha's wife Bezminigar Hanım was Mahmud Bey's cousin, hence a close relative, and moreover had been in service to valide sultan Pertevniyal Sultan before her marriage, so for these reasons the pasha sent Mahmud Bey's family to live with his wife in Istanbul.
 At that time Ayşe was three years old, Fatma was two and Şahin Bey ten.
 In those days Pertevniyal Sultan was despondent over the death of her son Sultan Abdulaziz.
 Her only pleasure and distraction lay in passing time by training young children, gathering them about her and finding consolation in their behavior.

-Knowing these things Bezminigar Hanım decided to present Mahmud Bey's family to Pertevniyal Sultan.
+Knowing these things, Bezminigar Hanım decided to present Mahmud Bey's family to Pertevniyal Sultan.
 With difficulty she won over Emine Hanım, then she took the two girls round.
 Pertevniyal Sultan was enchanted by Emine Hanım's beautiful face, blue eyes and blonde hair and by the sweet aspects of Fatma's head of curls.
 She adopted the two girls and ordered Navekyar Kalfa to look after Ayşe and Şevkidide Kalfa to look after Fatma, under the protection of her own high Hazinedar Şemsicemal Kalfa, and changed their names, as palace tradition had it, calling her Destizer (دست زر), and her sister Destiper.
-Their mother Emine Hanım and older brother Şahin Bey remained in the home of Bezminigar Hanım, but when the word arrived that Mahmud Bey had been killed in the war, despite all attempts to dissuade them they returned to the palace which they had come.
+Their mother Emine Hanım and older brother Şahin Bey remained in the home of Bezminigar Hanım, but when the word arrived that Mahmud Bey had been killed in the war, despite all attempts to dissuade them, they returned to the palace which they had come from.
 After this nothing further was heard of them.

-When Pertevniyal Sultan died in 1883, as custom dictated all the servants in villa, headed by the High Hazinedar, were transferred to Dolmabahçe Palace.
+When Pertevniyal Sultan died in 1883, as custom dictated all the servants in the villa, headed by the High Hazinedar, were transferred to Dolmabahçe Palace.